-US Citizenship and Immigration Services (USCIS) recently issued guidance on several issues concerning the processing of adjustment of status applications for dependents, the use of Supplement J, and the transfer of files from Field offices.
+US Citizenship and Immigration Services (USCIS) recently issued guidance on several issues concerning the processing of employment based adjustment of status applications for dependents, the use of Supplement J, and the transfer of files from Field offices.

 Dependent Adjustment of Status Filing